traviswpeters/cs460-code/README.md

 ### Word of Caution

-In CSCI 366 it is highly recommended that students **DO NOT** clone their public fork of this respoitory to their local system.
+In CSCI 460 it is highly recommended that students **DO NOT** clone their public fork of this repository to their local system.
 This is to avoid confusion between your public and private repos.
 If this applies to you (i.e., you are prone to confusion), you should know that there is no need to have the public repo on your local system;
 you can edit files in the public repository via the web interface and submit pull requests there too.